Last updated on : 02 Jul, 2025

 Foods that provide instant energy organically include fruits like oranges or bananas.
 Having a handful of dry fruits can also boost energy levels instantly.

-Drinks like fresh fruit juices, coconut water, or homemade lemonade are best if you feel weak as they are packed with essential nutrients.
+Drinks like coconut water or homemade lemonade are best if you feel weak as they are packed with essential nutrients and electrolytes.

 Lean proteins, whole grains, and foods rich in omega-3 fatty acids (like fish and flaxseeds) can help increase your stamina.